anvilpowered/kbrig/README.md

-# KBrig - Modern Brigadier for Kotlin Multiplatform
+# KBrig - Modern Brigadier for Multiplatform Plugins

 *Portions of this project have been inspired by https://github.com/Mojang/brigadier copyrighted by Microsoft Corporation under the terms of the MIT license.*